The Deeper Thinking Podcast

 Support This Work

-If this episode resonated with you and you’d like to support the ongoing work, you can do so gently here: Buy Me a Coffee.
-Thank you for being part of this slower conversation.
+If this episode stayed with you and you’d like to support the ongoing work, you can do so gently here: Buy Me a Coffee.
+Thank you for walking with us through slower forms of meaning.

 Bibliography